darwinia-network/darwinia-messages-sol/contracts/bridge/docs/utils/rlp/RLPDecode.md

 # RLPDecode

+RLPReader is a library for parsing RLP-encoded byte arrays into Solidity types.
+Adapted
-> Adapted from "RLPDecode" by Hamdi Allam (hamdi.allam97@gmail.com).
+        from Solidity-RLP (https://github.com/hamdiallam/Solidity-RLP) by Hamdi Allam with various tweaks to improve readability.

 ## Contents
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->